badlogic/basis-template/README.md

 This calls the function in the field myFunc: 4
 ```

-Alternatively to injecting functional interface instances via the template context, you can also create functions directly in your template.
+As an alternative to injecting functional interface instances via the template context, you can also create functions directly in your template.
 These are called macros.

 ## Macros
 A macro consists of a name, an argument list and a macro body.
 They are essentially functions defined directly in your template: